nshea3/nicholasshea/content/posts/post-2-well-logs.md

 ![pairplot](https://i.imgur.com/we8lKaB.png)
 The raw pairplot is pretty messy, so in this situation the pairplot does not give us very useful information about clusters or useful feature pairs.
 Fortunately, it is clear from the “main diagonal” that these features have very different distributions, so it is likely we will be able to do meaningful learning on this dataset.

-The dataset contains 9 different facies:
+Explanation of the 9 different facies in this dataset:

 Facies	|Description				|Label	|Adjacent facies
 --------|---------------------------|-------|----------------